Shilpa Shinde’s Adult Clip Row: Here’s What Vikas Gupta Has To Say About Hina & Shilpa’s Twitter War

 - Jennifer Winget, Hina Khan, Karan Patel & Others Bag Dadasaheb Phalke Excellence Awards 2018 (PICS)

 Recently, Shilpa Shinde made headlines as she shared an adult clip on social media.
 The Bigg Boss 11 winner was slammed by her inmate Hina Khan and her boyfriend, Rocky.
-Also, she was trolled by tweeples.
+She was also trolled by tweeples.

 While Shilpa's fans supported her, Hina's fans lashed out at her for sharing an adult video on social media.
-Shilpa thanked fans who supported her, and asked media and haters (Hina and Rocky, by not taking their names) as to where they were when her clip went viral (Shilpa Shinde's MMS clip).
+Shilpa thanked the fans who supported her, and asked media and haters (Hina and Rocky, by not taking their names) as to where they were, when her clip went viral (Shilpa Shinde's MMS clip).

 Vikas Gupta Was Asked To Comment On Shilpa-Hina Twitter War

-When Vikas Gupta, the second runner up of Bigg Boss 11, was asked about the same, he refused to comment on it as he didn't want his, Shilpa and Hina's fan clubs to get into war zone.
+When Vikas Gupta, the second runner up of Bigg Boss 11, was asked about the same, he refused to comment on it as he didn't want his, Shilpa and Hina's fan clubs to get into a war zone.

 Vikas Refused To Comment